Tomtiko04/e-learning-dashboard/README.md

 This project uses JSON Server to simulate a backend API.
 The mock data is stored in `db.json` in the project root.

-To start the JSON Server: json-server --watch db.json --port 3000
+To start the JSON Server: npx json-server --watch db.json --port 3000

 The API will be available at `http://localhost:3000`.